Crete, Greece: A Solo Traveller's Tale

-My Crete holiday was in a place called Rethymnon.
-I booked 7 nights through lastminute.com.
-It was quite cheap too as I only coughed up £216 for it.
-Included return flights, a coach to and from Heraklion Airport and accommodation.
+My Crete holiday was in a city called Rethymno (or Rethimno).
+I booked seven nights through lastminute.com.
+It was quite cheap too as I only forked out £216 for it.
+It covered the flight from/to the UK, a coach from Heraklion Airport and back, plus accommodation).
 Can you believe it?!
-I really did book it at the very last last minute so maybe that's why it was such a bargain.
+I really did book it at the very last last minute, so maybe that's why it was such a bargain.

 As the plane came in to land, Crete's beauty struck me as I could see an amazing view of the island.
 Awe-inspiring to say the least.
 It felt like I was peeping behind an angel's shoulder and seeing what they see when they look down.

-When I entered my studio, I was totally taken back.
-3 single beds, a kitchenette, bathroom and a balcony, all for MOI!
+When I entered my studio, I was totally taken aback.
+Three single beds, a kitchenette, bathroom and a balcony, all for moi!
 Very minimalistic.
 There wasn't a TV and I thought I'd miss it but I didn't.
 Didn't have time for it.

-When I woke up the following day, I passed by the grocery store to grab some fruit and vegetables.
+When I woke up the next day, I passed by the grocery store to grab some fruit and vegetables.
 They were so so affordable and looked really healthy and bigger than your average fruit/veg.
-It felt really good lounging in my balcony, eating good stuff for breakfast, smelling the good air, hearing people splash around in the hotel's pool.
+It felt really good lounging on my balcony, eating lovely fruit for breakfast, smelling the lovely air, hearing people splash around in the hotel's pool.

-I sat on the beach just watching, listening to the voice of the waves.
+I sat on the beach just watching, listening to the sound of the waves.
 I felt like a poet.
 Nature makes you feel like a poet.

-I was able to afford two separate group excursions.
-The first one was to a beach known as Elafonissi.
+I was able to afford two group excursions.
+The first was to a beach called Elafonissi.

 I will explain what I saw as well as I can.

 The water was so transparent.
-It wasn't deep either which made it great for families with kids and, ahem, me, 'cos I can't swim.
-I looked in the water and saw 'lil fish.
-I even came across see-through jellyfish (of the non-stinging variety!).
+It wasn't deep either which made it great for families with kids and, ahem, me, 'cos I couldn't swim.
+I looked in the water and saw little fish.
+I even came across jellyfish (of the non-stinging variety!).
 Blink and you'd miss them 'cos they were ghost-like.

 We also went to a charming little village with cherry trees littered about the place.
 We were allowed to help our taste buds to a few and they tasted guuuuuud.

 We had lunch at the hilltop, sat under some tall trees for shade.
 There was a fresh-water stream running beside us as we listened to Greek music and inhaled the glorious smell of freshly-made chicken kofte (kebab) and salad.
 Later, we were invited to dance to Greek music.
-Shaped in a circle, we put our arms around each other's shoulders and moved clockwise then anti-clockwise, shouting 'hey' intermittedly!
-Goofy.
-But so much fun!
+Shaped in a circle, we put our arms around each other's shoulders and moved clockwise then anti-clockwise, shouting 'hey'!
+Was fun!

 Can't comment too much on the food as I didn't really have a whole lot of it.

 When it's hot, I tend to go for fruit, veg and nuts.
 Those were fab.
-I went to a few restaurants - quite tasty, but I found them a bit salty. (p.s.: I don't eat that much salt anyway so maybe I've developed a sensitivity to it).
+I went to a few restaurants - the food was quite tasty, but I found it a bit salty. (p.s.: I don't eat that much salt anyway, so maybe I developed a sensitivity to it).

 I travelled with £200 in my pocket which was enough to cover food, the excursions I went on and gifts for friends and family.
 I actually came back with change.

-- There are loads of beautiful, locally-crafted carvings and ceramics you can buy.
+- There are lots of beautiful, locally-crafted carvings and ceramics you can buy.
 If artwork is your thing, then you'll have a blast.

 - You're not allowed to flush toilet roll down the toilets (at the time I went - in 2000 - that was the case)